IN THE MOUNTAINS OF FIRE

 And the falling rocks sound like applause, and the screams like cheering crowds!
 And the music surges louder than before.

 (Now, once they have the twang of Lumne down, they speak that way for the rest of the meeting–again, perfectly.
 The blonde one does say, “You understand, sir, that at least one student has heard us speak without an accent before now.
 We shall have to then say that stress brought the twang back out of us if he mentions it, and then we shall gradually phase it out again.
-Yet he might not even have noticed.”
+Yet he might not have even noticed.”